mrocklin/blog/_posts/work/2019-02-27-slack-github.md

 should use.

 What I dislike is chat systems generally, especially as an open source software maintainer.
-My belief is that chat systems aren't well suited to developing or maintaining open source software projects whose users and developers span a variety of institutions.
+I believe that chat systems like Slack aren't well suited to developing or maintaining open source software projects whose users and developers span a variety of institutions and a long range in time.

 I ask colleagues several times a day to move conversation from Slack to GitHub and frequently give long explanation as to why.
 In the spirit of Don't Repeat